falldamagestudio/cloud-symbol-server/cli/generated/BackendAPI/docs/DefaultApi.md

 <a name="getstorefileblobs"></a>
 # **GetStoreFileBlobs**
-> GetStoreFileBlobsResponse GetStoreFileBlobs (string storeId, string fileId, int? offset = null, int? limit = null)
+> GetStoreFileBlobsResponse GetStoreFileBlobs (string storeId, string fileId, string sort = null, int? offset = null, int? limit = null)

 Fetch a list of blobs for a specific file in store